Hi folks! I want to talk about a touchy subject in the whole food, keto + paleo community. CALORIES!

-In this post I will explain why when it comes down to the nitty gritty, having a sur plus of calories in your diet will make you gain weight.
+While I’m not for calories in/ calories out… binge eating, or chronic over eating will infact make you gain weight.
 Why eating whole foods matters and why I don’t believe in tracking calories for the long run.

 I have a history of overeating.
 I can admit that now.
 It took me a long time to see HOW MUCH FOOD I was consuming.
 My whole life, I would forget when I last ate, but not because it has been so long.
 I ate mindlessly.
 I would lie about eating food.
 It would graze all day and still eat meals too.

 The big eye-opener: my first Whole30 back in 2015.
 It had to overhaul my eating habits.
 Then I changed the way I ate, and since then it’s changed a few more times.
 In a nutshell, my body isn’t easily amused.
 Going paleo was a start, but it’s wasn’t enough for me to get the body I wanted.
 Going AIP really helped reduce inflammation.
 It’s crazy how much inflammation I was carrying around, and in that protocol, I did lose some weight.

 Started feeling a lot better.
 My autoimmune symptoms began to improve.
 I began to work out.
 Began lifting, spinning, hiking and Zumba.
 I gained a lot of muscle and my body changed; my thighs and butt leaned out and bulked with muscle.
 I began to see definition in my arms.
 It’s been exciting and fun and empowering….
 But months went by and that stubborn belly fat would not budge.

 Went lower carb, higher carb.
 More cardio.
 Less cardio.
 I racked my brain trying to think what I was doing wrong???